-The minimum course requirements are usually 48 semester hours; however, students should refer to the specific departmental requirements.
-Where necessary, a department will require additional hours of course work.
+The minimum course requirements for the PhD are usually 48 semester hours; however, students should refer to the specific departmental requirements.
+Some departments/programs will require additional hours of course work.

-Students ordinarily must complete the requirements for the Ph.D. degree within eight years from the date of matriculation in the School of Liberal Arts.
+Students ordinarily must complete the requirements for the Ph.D. degree within seven years from the date of matriculation in the School of Liberal Arts.
 Only in unusual cases, with the approval of the department chair and Dean of the School of Liberal Arts, will credit be approved for courses taken more than six years before first registration for graduate work.